Quickstart

 Utilities

-The utils module contains useful functions to set up logging, run external programs through the command line, run your functions through useful contexts, easily wrap and parallelise functions, or perform many convenient operations on miscellaneous Python objects.
+The utils module contains useful functions to set up logging, run external programs through the command line, or to decorate functions through useful contexts.

 For instance, one can safely run an input at the commandline with: